-Authorization of 12 months may be granted to members with pediatric GH deficiency when EITHER criterion 1. or 2. below is met:
+Authorization of 12 months may be granted to members with pediatric GH deficiency when the following criteria is met:

-- 1. Member was diagnosed with GH deficiency as a neonate.
-Medical records must be available to support the diagnosis of neonatal GH deficiency (e.g., hypoglycemia with random GH level, evidence of multiple pituitary hormone deficiency, chart notes, or magnetic resonance imaging [MRI] results). - 2.
-Member meets ALL of the following: - a.
-Member has EITHER: - i.
-Two pretreatment pharmacologic provocative GH tests with both results demonstrating a peak GH level < 10 ng/mL, OR - ii.
-A documented pituitary or CNS disorder (refer to Appendix A) and a pretreatment IGF-1 level > 2 standard deviations (SD) below the mean - b.
-For members at initiation of treatment: - i.
-Pretreatment height is > 2 SD below the mean and - ii.
-IGF-1 is > 1 SD below the mean and - iii.
-Body Mass Index (BMI) is ±2 SD of the mean and - iv.
-Bone Age is $\geq$ 6 months behind chronological age determined by a radiologist - c.
-Epiphyses are open - 3.
-Documentation that member is at least 1 year of age and weighs at least 11.5kg - 4.
-Documentation that epiphyses are open - 5.
-Member does not have a diagnosis of intracranial tumor growth, psychosocial dwarfism, idiopathic short stature, or history or presence of malignant disease. - 6.
+- 1. Member meets one of the following: - a.
+Member was diagnosed with GH deficiency as a neonate.
+Medical records must be available to support the diagnosis of neonatal GH deficiency (e.g., hypoglycemia with random GH level, evidence of multiple pituitary hormone deficiency, chart notes, or magnetic resonance imaging [MRI] results). - b.
+Member meets ALL of the following: - i.
+Member has EITHER: - a.
+Two pretreatment pharmacologic provocative GH tests with both results demonstrating a peak GH level < 10 ng/mL, OR - b.
+A documented pituitary or CNS disorder (refer to Appendix A) and a pretreatment IGF-1 level > 2 standard deviations (SD) below the mean - ii.
+For members < 2.5 years of age at initiation of treatment, the pretreatment height is >2 SD below the mean and growth velocity is slow - iii.
+For members ≥ 2.5 years of age at initiation of treatment: - a.
+Pretreatment height is > 2 SD below the mean and 1-year height velocity is > 1 SD below the mean, OR - b.
+Pretreatment 1-year height velocity is > 2 SD below the mean - iv.
+Epiphyses are open - 2.
+Documentation that member is at least 1 year of age and weighs at least 11.5kg - 3.
+Member does not have a diagnosis of intracranial tumor growth, psychosocial dwarfism, idiopathic short stature, or history or presence of malignant disease. - 4.
 Member has had a treatment failure with at least 2 daily growth hormone products (e.g., based on claims review of inadequate adherence or documentation of injection site reactions)